-- Road event with an imposed average speed, which is run entirely or partly on roads open to normal traffic.
-A "rally" consists either of a single itinerary which must be followed by all cars, or of several itineraries converging on a same rallying-point fixed beforehand and followed or not by a common itinerary. - The route may include one or several special stages, i.e. events organised on roads closed to normal traffic, and which together determine the general classification of the rally.
+Road event with an imposed average speed, which is run entirely or partly on roads open to normal traffic.
+A "rally" consists either of a single itinerary which must be followed by all cars, or of several itineraries converging on a same rallying-point fixed beforehand and followed or not by a common itinerary.

+The route may include one or several special stages, i.e. events organised on roads closed to normal traffic, and which together determine the general classification of the rally.
 The itineraries which are not used for special stages are called road sections.
+Speed must never constitute a factor determining the classification on these road sections.

+Rallies of the first category must be listed on the International Sporting Calendar in the section "Regularity Events".
+Rallies of the first category may admit FIA "Grand Prix graded drivers".
+However, if a rally includes special stages on permanent or semi-permanent circuits for more than 10% of the total mileage of the rally, the participation of Grand Prix graded drivers is subject to the entry of the event on the speed events Calendar as a "Full International Event".
+The simultaneous entry on the rallies Calendar may be maintained if the organisers so desire.

-Speed must never constitute a factor determining the classification on these road sections. - Rallies of the first category must be listed on the International Sporting Calendar in the section "Regularity Events". - Events partly using roads open to normal traffic, but including special stages on permanent or semipermanent circuits for more than 20% of the total mileage of the rally, cannot be entered in the Regularity Events section of the International Sporting Calendar, and must be considered, for all questions of procedure, as speed events. - Cars authorised in international rallies of the first category: - The power of all cars is restricted according to a minimum power/weight ratio of 3.4 kg/hp (4.6kg/kw) in all international rallies.
+Events partly using roads open to normal traffic, but including special stages on permanent or semi-permanent circuits for more than 20% of the total mileage of the rally, cannot be entered in the Regularity Events section of the International Sporting Calendar, and must be considered, for all questions of procedure, as speed events.

+Cars authorised in international rallies of the first category:

+The power of all cars is restricted to approximately 300 hp in all international rallies.
 The FIA shall, at all times and under all circumstances, take all the measures necessary for the enforcement of this power restriction.